hasakiXie123/Human-Simulacra/README.md

 <a name="dataset"></a>
 ## The Human Simulacra Dataset📖
 Using the semi-automated strategy proposed in the paper, we create a multi-grained virtual character dataset named **Human Simulacra**.
 It comprises about 129k texts across 11 virtual characters, with each character having their unique attributes, biography, and story.
 We place the data in LLMP/Characters.
+> [!NOTE]
+> In each story generation, we thoroughly review the generated content to ensure it is free from biases, discrimination, or harmful information.
+If you find any harmful content, please notify us.

 The structure is explained as follows:
 ```
 ├─Attributes ## The candidate pools for the attributes of characters.
 ├─Memories ## The long-term memories of characters.